Yukon

 Chinook and chum salmon have experienced precipitous declines in recent years

 Canadian-origin Yukon salmon are the longest migrating salmon in the world, some travelling over 3,000 kilometres between the ocean and their spawning grounds.
-Despite its far northern location, the Yukon is warming three times as fast as the rest of the country, dramatically altering freshwater habitat for salmon and challenging their survival.
+Despite its far northern location, the Yukon is warming three times faster than the global average†, dramatically altering freshwater habitat for salmon and challenging their survival.

 Coho salmon are also found in the Yukon, however their Canadian distribution is limited to the Porcupine River and they are not found in the Canadian portion of the Yukon River mainstem.
 Coho are not routinely monitored in the Yukon, making it impossible to assess their status.